 Information on the application

-From the end of March/ beginning of April onwards you can submit your application via WiSo Faculty's Master's Application Portal.
-Applicants with a (bachelor’s) degree acquired abroad must additionally apply via uni-assist online as well as postal until 15 June (date of receipt).
-If you apply for our Double Master’s Programme(s) the deadline is 1 may (date of receipt).
+Applicants with a (bachelor’s) degree acquired abroad must additionally apply via uni-assist online until 15 June (date of receipt).
+If you apply for our Double Master’s Programme(s) the deadline is 15 May and at uni-assist 30 April (date of receipt).

 Detailed information about the admission procedure, admission deadlines and required documents are provided at the application website.

 If you have any questions, please feel free to contact us at any time.

 We are happy to support you in your ambitions: